spdk/spdk/test/lvol/test_plan.md

 - try resize_lvol_store on logical volume which does not exist

 Expected result:
-- return code != 0
+- return code != 0 for resize_lvol_store method
 - Error code: ENODEV ("No such device") response printed to stdout

 #### TEST CASE 15 - Name: resize_logical_volume_with_size_out_of_range
-Negative test for resizing a logical volume.
+Negative test for constructing a new lvol store.
-Call resize_lvol_store with size argument bigger than size of base bdev.
+Call construct_lvol_store with base bdev name twice.
 Steps:
 - create a malloc bdev
-- construct_lvol_store on created malloc bdev
+- construct_lvol_store on created malloc bdev and cluster size is equal 1048576 bytes (1MB)
 - check correct uuid values in response get_lvol_stores command
 - construct_lvol_bdev on correct lvs_uuid and
   size is equal one quarter of size malloc bdev
-- resize_lvol_bdev on correct lvs_uuid and size is
+- try resize_lvol_bdev on correct lvs_uuid and size is
-  equal to size malloc bdev + 1MiB
+  equal to size malloc bdev + 1MiB; this call should fail
+- delete lvol bdev
-- destroy_lvol_store
+- destroy lvol store
 - delete malloc bdev

 Expected result:
-- fourth call return code != 0 for all cases
+- resize_lvol_bdev call return code != 0
 - Error code: ENODEV ("Not enough free clusters left on lvol store") response printed to stdout
 - no other operation fails